pierrenoel/POO-Briefing/04.heritage/readme.md

 # Heritage

-Okay, for this example, let us create a player class and add a method **atk** The method attack is particular.
-When a player attacks another one, he obtains 10 points of strength but the other loses life.
+For this example, let us create a player class and add a method **atk**.
+When a player attacks another one, he obtains 10 points of strength but the other loses point of life.

 ```php
 class Player